 - Writers Guild of America West (WGAW).
 The WGAW is a labor union representing professional writers and producers in the film, television, and new media industries.
 Members who earn a certain amount each year through their writing can qualify for health coverage through the WGAW.

 - Freelancers Union.
-This association represents freelancers in all fields from across the U.S. It has formed partnerships with a couple of different health insurers to offer health care plans in California, New Jersey, New York, and certain parts of Texas.
+This association represents freelancers in all fields from across the U.S. It offers health care plans to freelance workers in New York and provides a marketplace where freelancers from across the country can shop for insurance.

 If you don’t qualify for membership in any of these groups, check to see if any other organization you belong to can provide health insurance for you.
 Possibilities to consider include other professional organizations, alumni associations, and your local chamber of commerce.